The elegant southpaw

 August 28, 2016 by achyuth

 Image courtesy © Getty Images I always say to my close circle of friends that when you recollect various events, and when you have other important memories connected with what you recollect, then it becomes very special.
 This innings of Adam Gilchrist is one among them.
-It was not only because of the way …
+It was not only because of the …

 White Lightning